Truck Parts Home

 Highway Performance: Larger, wider tires can sometimes result in instability on roads or a noisy, uncomfortable ride, particularly at high speeds.
 Also, more aggressive off-road tires tend to wear faster on the highway, and traction might not be as great as you would expect on wet roads.
 In this sense, larger tires can sometimes be a gamble without any direction from an experienced off-road veteran.

 Weight: larger tires are heavier, which can put a lot of strain on your suspension, particularly if it's a stock suspension.
-Trusted, durable suspension components and lighter aluminum wheels can sometimes help to reduce the strain.
+Trusted, durable suspension components and lighter aluminum Jeep and truck wheels can sometimes help to reduce the strain.